rhclark96/Project4Group5/README.md

 - /SQlite: Contains .db file used for the data cleaning using Sqlite
 - /Resources:.csv file of data set.

+## Tools and Technologies used:
+- Pandas: Python library for data manipulation and analysis.

 ## Data Sources

 - Kaggle: https://www.kaggle.com/datasets/rabieelkharoua/parkinsons-disease-dataset-analysis